acumos/system-integration/z2a/INSTALL.md

 Using your editor of choice (vi, nano, pico etc.) please open the `global_value.yaml` file such that we can edit it's contents.

-Before edit (these are examples - please substitute proper values for your environment):
+Before edit (these are examples - please substitute values that are appropriate for your environment):

 ```sh
 global: